Uri Geller Tells Theresa May That He Will Not Allow Her To Lead Britain Into Brexit

 Of course Uri filed a lawsuit against Randi asking for $15 million for slander, but the court dismissed the case and the celebrity spoon-bender had to settle the case at a cost of $120,000.

-If you're still thinking that Uri might have it in him to effect the the future of a whole country, then take a look at this spectacular fail on of his on a live television show in 1973.
+If you're still thinking that Uri might have it in him to affect the the future of a whole country, then take a look at this spectacular fail on of his on a live television show in 1973.

 Since the country voted to leave the European Union in the 2016 referendum, there has been a surge in business owners and worried Brits seeking advice from the psychic community to gain insight into the longterm prospects of the country's future, but psychics have also been making predictions about what our exit from the EU might actually look like.